shivakant1999/Face_Generation_Using_GAN/README.md

-Generative Adversial Neural Network (GAN) defined and train to generate new Faces.
+Generative Adversial Neural Network (GAN) defined and trained to generate new Faces.
 This project was completed as part of Udacity's Deep Learning Nanodegree program.

 # Project Overview
 This project focuses on creating a GAN in PyTorch that can learn to generate new Faces.